 - report in accordance with the TCFD (Task force on Climate related Financial Disclosure), which is an international framework for climate reporting.

-In 2020, all companies were analysed on the basis of how well they live up to these requirements.
-The results will be published in the first quarter of 2021.
+All companies are analysed on the basis of how well they live up to these requirements.
 Visit http://climateaction100.org/ for more information.

 In the Paris Agreement, which was concluded in December 2015, 195 states, including Sweden, pledged to keep the global temperature rise “well below 2 degrees Celsius” and to “strive to limit it to 1.5 degrees”.
 In order to achieve the goals of the Paris Agreement, each country decides on the “Nationally Determined Contribution” (NDC), which shows which emission reductions and country-specific activities are to be implemented.
 Following the publication of the UN Climate Panel’s special report on the effects of global warming of 1.5 degrees Celsius in 2018, it has become even clearer that rapid and forceful transition is required.
 To stabilise the climate, net emissions must be zero by around 2050.
 Because the temperature increase depends on the volume of greenhouse gas emissions over time, it is important that emissions are reduced as soon as possible.